The Murder at the Vicarage

 It is the first novel to feature the character of Miss Marple and her village of St Mary Mead.
-This first look at St Mary Mead led a reviewer in 1990 to ask why these are called cosy mysteries: "Our first glimpse of St Mary Mead, a hotbed of burglary, impersonation, adultery and ultimately murder.
-What is it precisely that people find so cosy about such stories?"

-The character had previously appeared in short stories published in magazines starting in December 1927.
+The character had previously appeared in short stories published in magazines, from December 1927.
 These earlier stories were collected in book form in The Thirteen Problems in 1932.

 Plot summary

 The Reverend Leonard Clement, the vicar of St Mary Mead, narrates the story.
-He lives with his much younger wife Griselda and their nephew Dennis.
-Colonel Lucius Protheroe, Clement's churchwarden, is a wealthy, abrasive man who also serves as the local magistrate, and is widely disliked in the village.
+He lives with his much younger wife, Griselda, and his nephew, Dennis.
+Colonel Lucius Protheroe, Clement's churchwarden, is a wealthy, abrasive man who also serves as the local magistrate and is widely disliked in the village.
 At dinner one evening, Clement offhandedly remarks that anyone who killed Protheroe would be doing the world a favour.

-One day Clement encounters Protheroe's wife, Anne, embracing Lawrence Redding, a young visiting artist; while promising them that he will not reveal their affair, he advises Redding to leave the village at once.
-The next day, Clement is scheduled to meet with Protheroe to go over irregularities in the church accounts.
-Clement is called away to a farm to visit a dying parishioner, but learns that the man has recovered, and that nobody actually asked for him.
-Upon returning home, Clement encounters a distressed Redding at the gate to the vicarage, then discovers Colonel Protheroe dead at the writing desk in his study.
+One day Clement encounters Protheroe's young wife, Anne, embracing Lawrence Redding, a young visiting artist.
+While promising them that he will not reveal their affair, he advises Redding to leave the village at once.
+The next day Clement is scheduled to meet Protheroe to go over irregularities in the church accounts.
+Clement is called away to a farm to visit a dying parishioner but learns that the man has recovered and that nobody at the farm had asked for him.
+Upon returning home Clement encounters a distressed Redding at the gate to the vicarage, then discovers Colonel Protheroe dead at the writing desk in his study.
 He summons Dr Haydock, who pronounces that Protheroe was killed by a gunshot to the back of the head.

-The police, led by Colonel Melchett and Inspector Slack, are confounded by several details, including a note left by Protheroe that seems to conflict with Haydock's opinion of the time of death, and some witnesses claiming to have heard a shot out in the woods, but no gunshot near or within the house.
+The police, led by Colonel Melchett and Inspector Slack, are confounded by several details, including a note left by Protheroe that seems to conflict with Haydock's opinion of the time of death and the claim of some witnesses to have heard a shot in the woods but no gunshot near or within the house.
 News spreads quickly, and both Lawrence Redding and Anne Protheroe confess to the murder.
-However, both are exonerated; Redding because he insists on an inaccurate time of death, and Anne because Miss Marple clearly saw that she was not carrying a pistol.
-Other suspects include Archer, a man treated harshly by Protheroe for poaching; Mrs Lestrange, a mysterious woman who recently appeared in the village; Dr Stone, an archaeologist excavating a barrow on Protheroe's land; and Stone's young assistant, Miss Cram.
+However both are exonerated – Redding because he insists on an inaccurate time of death and Anne because Miss Marple had clearly seen that she was not carrying a pistol.
+Other suspects include: Archer, a man treated harshly by Protheroe for poaching; Mrs Lestrange, a mysterious woman who has appeared in the village recently; Dr Stone, an archaeologist excavating a barrow on Protheroe's land; and Stone's young assistant, Miss Cram.